Ade Fuqua: Politics

-He also assisted in managing the City of Philadelphia's vital infrastructure operational departments and special projects.
-This prestigious appointment involves intense oversight of the daily operations for some of the city's essential service-oriented departments that drive the mayor's strategic goals in community engagement and public safety.
+He also assisted in managing the City of Philadelphia's vital infrastructure operational departments and special projects, involving intense oversight of the daily operations for some of the city's essential service-oriented departments that drive the mayor's strategic goals in community engagement and public safety.
 Fuqua was also involved in creating and maintaining outstanding internal and external relations, which included daily interactions with the city council, commissioners, citizens and other elected officials in order to achieve the mayor's strategic goals and 5-year plan.

 Sports

 Fuqua began to develop an interest in professional football after having a good workout in May 2003 at the Professional Football Scout Camp Combine.
 He is a former Free Agent American Football wide receiver in the National Football League and NFLE with prototypical wide receiver skills and the athletic ability to play on the professional level even with a limited football background.
 His football career never gained much momentum due to his lack of focus in the game caused by distractions from his more productive career in music.